 Lastly, add the finishing touches and consider customizing your soundproof booth to suit your preferences.
 Here’s what you can do:

-• Decorate and customize: Add your personal touch by choosing colors, wallpapers, or decorations that enhance the aesthetics and contribute to soundproofing.
+- Decorate and customize: Add your personal touch by choosing colors, wallpapers, or decorations that not only enhance the aesthetics but also contribute to the soundproofing.

 By following these step-by-step instructions, you can build a soundproof booth that provides an ideal space for your recording or practicing needs.
 Now it’s time to enjoy the tranquility and focus on your creative endeavors!